jlacko/RCzechia/cran-comments.md

 ## Resubmission
 This is a resubmission; compared to previous version I have:

-* fixed the size issue - data are stored remotely (Amazon S3) and loaded from the internet
+* fixed the package size issue - data are stored remotely (Amazon S3) and loaded from the internet
 * used the proper CRAN template of MIT license
 * added examples as appropriate